pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 1. `enabled`, using a new secret.
 You must set enabled to true and `newSecret.create` to true and specify a secret name, and a cert and key in string format

 ### ingress

+!!!
+Attention
+    `ingress` will be removed from the helm chart once the deployment of Pachyderm with a proxy becomes mandatory.

 This section is to configure an ingress resource for an existing ingress controller.